Skip to content

 }

-prompt_ansi and output_ansi are omitted when they are identical to plain text or unavailable.
+prompt_ansi and output_ansi are omitted when identical to plain text or unavailable.

 At construction and load boundaries, entries are normalized: